nickchops/MarmaladeQuickAmazonAds/README.md

         $cfile "quickuser/AmazonAds/QAmazonAds.h"

-4. Edit quick/quickuser.kmf and add the folowing to the 'files' block so that the wrappers can be built into the Quick binaries::
+4. Edit quick/quickuser.mkf and add the following to the 'files' block so that the wrappers can be built into the Quick binaries::

         quickuser/AmazonAds/QAmazonAds.h
         quickuser/AmazonAds/QAmazonAds.cpp

-5. In quickuser.kmf, also add s3eAmazonAds to the 'subprojects' block:
+5. In quickuser.mkf, also add s3eAmazonAds to the 'subprojects' block:

         subprojects
         {